dskarbek/OregonTrailRace/docs/calamities.md

   <td><img src="images/bullets.jpg"></td></tr>

  <tr><td><img src="images/hunting.jpg"></td>
-  <td>If you have a bullets supply card you can discard it and collect a food supply card from the supply bank (assuming
+  <td>If you have a bullets supply card you can discard it and place this card in your supply deck to use as exactly as
-  there is one).
+  if it were a food supply.
+But, when it is used, place it in the calamity discard pile, not the supply bank.
   If you do not have bullets, or don't want to use them, then this calamity has no effect.
-You can't trade a supply for bullets.
-Whether you take advantage or not, discard the calamity card.</td>
+You can't trade a supply for bullets.</td>
   <td><img src="images/bullets.jpg"></td></tr>

 </tbody></table>